r4lv/majo-v/README.md

 No need to compress the `.png`s, as the `.tiff` stores the pixel values only.

+#### Multiple spaces

+By design of macOS, one cannot set a wallpaper for all spaces at once.
+To come around this limitation, *majo-v* watches if you change the active space (by listening to `NSWorkspaceActiveSpaceDidChangeNotification`) and applies the correct wallpaper. *majo-v* has to be started with `--gui` for this, so that it can sit in the menu bar and watch.

 ## Further Reading

 - [pysolar](https://github.com/pingswept/pysolar) could be used to calculate the current sun position